VALUE-Leaderboard/VALUE-Leaderboard.github.io/README.md

   "caption_leaderboard": true
  }
 ```
-- All scores are obtained from CodaLab evaluation.
+- All scores are obtained from CodaLab evaluation, make sure your codaLab username is correct.
 - For retrieval tasks, please report AveR.
 For captioning tasks, please report CiDER scores.
 - For any missing scores, set as `null`.
 - `value_leaderboard`, `retrieval_leaderboard`, `qa_leaderboard`, `caption_leaderboard` are set to be `true`,